How does Viagra work?

 Key takeaways

-Viagra typically starts working within 30 to 60 minutes and can last about 4 hours.
-Factors like a heavy meal or alcohol can affect its effectiveness.
+• Viagra typically starts working within 30–60 minutes and can last about four hours.
+Factors like a high-fat meal or alcohol can affect its effectiveness.

-Viagra doesn’t increase libido, make your penis larger, or directly address premature ejaculation.
+• Viagra doesn’t increase libido or make your penis larger.
 It can only improve your body’s natural response to sexual stimulation.

-A prescription is required for Viagra, which can be obtained through a healthcare provider or online services like Ro for a convenient and discreet experience.
+• A prescription is required for Viagra, which can be obtained directly from a healthcare provider or via online services like Ro for a convenient and discreet experience.

 Here's what we'll cover